British Parliament to be suspended as Brexit hangs in balance

 Breaking News Emails

-LONDON — Britain's Parliament will be suspended for a month on Monday night as Prime Minister Boris Johnson tries every possible tactic to ensure the country leaves the European Union as planned on October 31.
+LONDON — Parliament will be suspended for a month starting Monday night as Prime Minister Boris Johnson employs every possible tactic to ensure that Britain leaves the European Union as planned on Oct.
+31.

-Parliamentary business will stop after Monday's session, the prime minister's office confirmed, meaning that lawmakers can't sit, debate or pass laws until October 14.
-This means less time for Johnson's opponents to stop his Brexit plan.
+The prime minister's office confirmed that Parliamentary business will stop after Monday's session, meaning that lawmakers can't sit, debate or pass laws until Oct.
+14. This means less time for Johnson's opponents to stop his Brexit plan.

-Due to a quirk of Britain's constitutional monarchy, Johnson had to ask the queen for permission to suspend the parliamentary session.
+Because a quirk in Britain's constitutional monarchy, Johnson had to ask the queen for permission to suspend the parliamentary session.

-This process, known as prorogation, is legal and has been used before but in this context it is highly controversial — lawmakers have accused Johnson of shutting down democracy in order make sure Brexit isn't stopped.
+The process, known as prorogation, has been used before, but this time lawmakers accused Johnson of shutting down democracy in order to make sure Brexit isn't stopped.

-The move comes as Johnson insisted he will keep his promise of leaving on time in a meeting with Irish Prime Minister Leo Varadkar on Monday morning.
+On Monday morning, in his first meeting with Irish Prime Minister Leo Varadkar, Johnson insisted he would keep his promise on leaving the E.U. on time

-Johnson traveled to Dublin for his first meeting with the Irish leader and said in a joint press conference that it was still possible the U.K. could reach a deal with the E.U. on the so-called Irish backstop, a key sticking point for Brexit supporters who worry the policy would keep the U.K. subject to European laws.
+Johnson, at a joint news conference in Dublin, said that it was still possible the U.K. could reach a deal with the E.U. on the so-called Irish backstop, a key sticking point for Brexit supporters who worry the policy would keep the U.K. subject to European laws.

-As it stands, the U.K. will automatically fall out of the E.U., the 28-member economic and political club of European nations, at 11 p.m. on October 31 without a withdrawal agreement to ensure a smooth transition.
-This so-called "No Deal" Brexit comes with dire economic warnings from lawmakers, economists and business leaders.
+As it stands, the U.K. will automatically fall out of the E.U., the 28-member economic and political club of European nations, at 11 p.m. on Oct.
+31 without a withdrawal agreement to ensure a smooth transition.
+Such a "no-deal" Brexit comes with dire economic warnings from lawmakers, economists and business leaders.

 Slipping in a reference to please the Greek mythology-loving Johnson, Varadkar said: "I think it's going to be a Herculean task for you [to get a deal].
 But we do want to be a friend, your ally, your Athena in doing so.